-Although many pursuits are initiated for vehicle code violations, many suspects captured are charged with serious felony and misdemeanor crimes.
-In addition to evading arrest, the four most frequent crimes reported by law enforcement agencies as the most serious crime charged upon apprehension are: stolen vehicle, DUI, unlicensed/suspended driver, and assault with a deadly weapon.
-One of these four crimes was listed as the most serious crime charged in approximately 45.1 percent of all apprehensions that occurred in 2015.
+Although many pursuits are initiated for vehicle code violations, many suspects apprehended are charged with serious felony and misdemeanor crimes.
+In addition to evading arrest, the six most common violations charged after the suspect was apprehended were stolen vehicle, driving under the influence (DUI), driving with a suspended license or while unlicensed, resisting arrest, assault with a deadly weapon, and felon in possession of a firearm.
+The most serious crime charged came from this category in approximately 43.9 percent of all apprehensions that occurred in 2020.